Scottish Guards (France): The Royal Bodyguard

 The King kept about him his Garde Écossaise.
 The Scottish Guards had likely protected him during the murder of John the Fearless at the bridge of Montereau, and rescued him from a fire in Gascony in 1442.
-Scottish Guards fell at the Battle of Montlhéry defending their King, Louis XI of France, in 1465.
+Scottish Guards fell at the Battle of Montlhéry defending their king, Louis XI of France, in 1465.

 Later history

 The Garde Écossaise survived until the end of the Bourbon monarchy as the senior or Scottish Company of the Gardes du Corps (Body Guards).
 There were four companies of Body Guards and a detachment of them accompanied the French King wherever he went, posted guards on his sleeping place and even escorted his food from kitchen to table.

 During the reign of Francis I the garde were held up by blizzards near the Simplon Pass after a defeat at the Battle of Pavia in 1525.
 Some of the men reputedly settled there and their descendants became known as the "Lost Clan".

-From the 16th century onwards recruitment of the unit was primarily from Frenchmen and the Scottish element gradually died out.
+From the 16th century onwards, recruitment of the unit was primarily from Frenchmen and the Scottish element gradually died out.
 The name was retained as were certain words of command which had originated in Scots.
 In 1632, the Earl of Enzie began to rebuild a Scottish regiment in France.
 There is sometimes confusion as to which unit actually held the title of Garde Écossaise, with several regiments in service often being conflated, especially those commanded by Sir John Hepburn, James Campbell, 1st Earl of Irvine (later commanded by Sir Robert Moray) and Colonel James Douglas.
 As an example some works recording Scots in action have simply applied the Garde Écossaise name, although referring to the Regiment de Douglas.

-By the reign of Louis XV the Scottish Company numbered 21 officers and 330 men in a mounted unit which last saw active service when they escorted Louis at the Battle of Lawfeld on 1 July 1747.
+By the reign of Louis XV, the Scottish Company numbered 21 officers and 330 men in a mounted unit which last saw active service when they escorted Louis at the Battle of Lauffeld on 1 July 1747.
 On this and other occasions the Scottish Company carried claymores with steel basket guards instead of the swords of the other French heavy cavalry.
 They were distinguished from the other companies of the Body Guards by wearing white bandoleers garnished with silver lace.

-The Scottish Company provided a special detachment of 24 Gardes de la Manche (literally "Guards of the Sleeve") who stood in close attendance to the king during court ceremonies.
+The Scottish Company provided a special detachment of 24 Gardes de la Manche (literally 'Guards of the Sleeve') who stood in close attendance to the king during court ceremonies.
 The name indicated that they stood so close to the monarch as to be brushed by his sleeve.
 The Gardes de la Manche were distinguished by a heavily embroidered white and gold cassock which they wore over the blue and red and silver uniform of the Body Guard.